chembl/chemical_probes_lit/README.md

 In each notebook, find the configuration cell near the top and update the variable `chemblpath` for the ChEMBL path with the location of the file on your system.

 #### Python 3.11.7
 All scripts and notebooks in this project are written in Python.
-The code was developed and tested specifically with Python version 3.12.4 to ensure reproducibility and compatibility with the required packages.
+The code was developed and tested specifically with Python version 3.11.7 to ensure reproducibility and compatibility with the required packages.
 Using a different version may lead to unexpected errors.

 #### PySpark 3.3.1
-Some scripts use PySpark to load and work with large datasets.
+Some scripts use PySpark version 3.3.1 to load and work with large datasets.

 #### Computational Resources
-This pipeline is designed to process large-scale literature and genomics datasets.
-While PySpark is utilized for its efficiency, the computational and memory requirements remain substantial.
+This pipeline is designed to process large-scale literature and evidence datasets.
+While PySpark is utilised for its efficiency, the computational and memory requirements remain substantial.
 Running the full analysis on a standard local machine is likely to be very slow or may fail due to insufficient memory.

 For a timely and successful execution, we strongly recommend setting up the environment and running the scripts on a high-performance computing (HPC) cluster.